peterhinch/micropython-async/v3/docs/DRIVERS.md

  5. `vmax=None` As above.
 If `vmin` and/or `vmax` are specified, a `ValueError` will be thrown if the initial value `v` does not conform with the limits.
  6. `div=1` A value > 1 causes the motion rate of the encoder to be divided down, to produce a virtual encoder with lower resolution.
-This was found usefl in some applications with the Adafruit encoder.
+This can enable tracking of mechanical detents - typical values are then 4 or 2 pulses per click.
  7. `callback=lambda a, b : None` Optional callback function.
 The callback receives two integer args, `v` being the virtual encoder's current value and `delta` being the signed difference between the current value and the previous one.
 Further args may be appended by the following.
  8. `args=()` An optional tuple of positionl args for the callback.
+ 9. `mod=0` An integer `N > 0` causes the divided value to be reduced modulo `N` - useful for controlling rotary devices.

 Synchronous method:
  * `value` No args.
 Returns an integer being the virtual encoder's current